-Below is a talk I gave at a TEDx event using the TED conference format but independently organized by a local community.
+Below is a talk I gave at a TEDx event.
 Learn more at https://www.ted.com/tedx

 *To see my own personal “My Life In a Playlist” click over to the “Blogger”section on my website and view the post from October 15, 2018.

 If the gold standard for creating a memorable character is a Disney or Pixar character, then what makes Cartman from “South Park” such a memorable character?
 When experts say “write what you know,” does that sentiment also apply when you say, “draw what you know?”
 My goal is to help people mine their own experiences to discover what makes them unique.
 This accomplishes two things.
 First, it prepares them to answer the inevitable interview question, “So, tell me about yourself.”
 Second, it starts them off exploring the question, “What makes a character interesting?”
 By looking inwards first, I challenge people to be open in how they categorize life’s experiences.
 I offer them a lens to see everything from perspectives beyond what they know to what they don’t know they don’t know.

 Having created one of Cartoon Network's original tentpole series, I have had the opportunity to observe the birth, growth, and rebirth of one of the top networks in the world.
 I share my experiences working in every aspect of production both here in the states and across the sea in Cartoon Network Asia.
 Whether it be in a panel discussion or a classsroom, I take audiences behind the scenes of some of their favorite shows and let them know how the transition from the studio system to the unit system changed the way television animation is produced today.
 Being a collector, I also share never-before-seen photos and artwork from my years in the industry.

 SOME OF THE PLACES I'VE BEEN INVITED TO SPEAK...